unocss/unocss/docs/integrations/vite.md

 ### `shadow-dom`

-Since `Web Components` uses `Shadow DOM`, there is no way to style content directly from a global stylesheet (unless you use `custom css vars`, those will penetrate the `Shadow DOM`), you need to inline the generated css by the plugin into the `Shadow DOM` style.
+Since `Web Components` uses `Shadow DOM`, there is no way to style content directly from a global stylesheet (unless you use `CSS custom properties`, those will penetrate the `Shadow DOM`), you need to inline the generated CSS by the plugin into the `Shadow DOM` style.

-To inline the generated css, you only need to configure the plugin mode to `shadow-dom` and include `@unocss-placeholder` magic placeholder on each web component style css block.
+To inline the generated CSS, you only need to configure the plugin mode to `shadow-dom` and include `@unocss-placeholder` magic placeholder on each web component style CSS block.
 If you are defining your Web Components in Vue SFCs and want to define custom styles alongside UnoCSS, you can wrap placeholder in a CSS comment to avoid syntax errors in your IDE.

 ### `per-module` (experimental)